Special Stay: Feelfree Nature Resort, Oetz

 Feelfree Nature Resort is a small, self-declared “chalet village” where guests can have a break from modern life and relax or adventure as much as they please.
 Spend your time in the gorgeous pool and spa, or hit the slopes and hike in the surrounding mountains.
 It’s a place to celebrate and enjoy nature, surrounded by forests and meadows, and with epic Alpine views all around.

-The vibe was laidback and cosy with plenty of options, whether you’re looking for something adventurous or laidback.
+The vibe is laidback and cosy with plenty of options, whether you’re looking for something adventurous or laidback.
 And while there are specific family facilities, including a kids’ pool, it’s a place where everyone feels welcome.
 The onsite activity centre means it’s easy to hire equipment and get all the info you need on local adventures.

 Location